csc-training/geocomputing/pdal/README.md

 ## Exercise 2.
 Direct PDAL usage - Ground identification using SMRF
 In this exercise we'll detect ground returns using simple morphological filter (SMRF) and construct a DEM from the ground points.
 We'll use PDAL directly from taito-shell using JSON pipelines.
 Below you will find a ready made json pipeline.
-The same pipeline can be found in the exercise zip as _pipeline.json_ The aim of the first thing to do is simply get it running using PDAL from command line.
+The same pipeline can be found in the exercise folder as _pipeline.json_ The aim of the first thing to do is simply get it running using PDAL from command line.

  1. Run the pipeline with pdal.
 Syntax: ```pdal pipeline pipeline.json```
  2. Check resulting dem with qgis